 Please note that deviations to the plans require amendments and that you will need discuss this with your designer at the earliest opportunity.
 Amendments can be minor or major depending on the nature of the change.

-Council’s Building Consent Authority (BCA) has introduced four self-certified inspections, on a trial basis only to help alleviate the inspection waiting time issue.
+Councils Building Consent Authority (BCA) has introduced self-certified inspections to help alleviate the inspection waiting times.

-Self-certified inspections must be carried out by licensed building practitioners (LBPs).
-LBPs can now self-certify inspections for tanking, pre-plaster, pre-stopping/bracing and block foundations (no more than 3 blocks high).
+Self-certified inspections must be carried out by licensed building practitioners (LBP’s).
+LBP’s can now self-certify inspections for pre-plaster, pre-stopping/bracing, R1 single story with no tile showers or firewalls and block foundations (no more than 3 blocks high).

 How this works:

-- Request the inspection as usual on the required items letter on issue of your building consent.
+- Request the inspection as usual on the Form 5 of your building consent

-- Ask your builder/Licensed Building Practitioner to call 07 578 6666 to book.
-It is imperative that the builder calls for each inspection to be self-certified so we can confirm if there are any outstanding failed inspections and update the system.
-Council also needs to be aware of when the inspection will happen as we carry out random, spot audits on self-certified inspections (no charge to the customer).
-Note that if a Licensed Building Practitioner fails three or more audits their ability to self-certify these inspections will be withdrawn.
+- Licensed Building Practitioner to call our inspection booking line on 07 5777 334 to book inspection.
+It is imperative that the LBP calls for each inspection to be self-certified so we can confirm if there are any outstanding failed inspections and update our system with a file note.
+Council also need to be aware of when the inspection will happen as we can carry out random, spot audits on self-certified inspections (no charge to the customer) Note that if a LBP fails three audits their ability to self-certify these inspections will be withdrawn

-- Once the inspection has been called in we will email you an inspection form to be completed.
-Alternatively, you can download a copy right here, but remember to call in before proceeding.
+- Once the inspection has been called for, you can download a copy of the self-certified inspection form, but remember to phone in before proceeding

-- Get your licensed building practitioner to complete the form and return to Council.
+- The LBP must complete the form and return to council by uploading to the Alphaone portal.
 All building elements need to be confirmed as completed.
 Note that rechecks will be required and charged for if there are any outstanding items.
-Failure to do this may result in delays or refusal of the Code of compliance certificate (CCC).
+Failure to do this may result in delays or refusal of the Code Compliance Certificate (CCC)

-- Keep a copy of the completed form on-site for the next inspector to review.
+- Keep a copy of the completed form on-site as it forms part of the consent documents

 Before buying a property it is a good idea to arrange a pre-purchase inspection to confirm that any alterations have the appropriate permit and that the structure is sound.
 There are private companies which offer this service.
 You can check whether an inspector is accredited on the New Zealand Institute of Building Surveyors website.